 European shares extend rally amid vaccine and stimulus optimism

-The New York Stock Exchange (NYSE): both US and European equities extended their weekly gains on Wednesday.
+The New York Stock Exchange: US and European equities extended their weekly gains on Wednesday.
 Photograph: Michael Nagle/Bloomberg

 European shares rose for a third straight day on Wednesday as optimism around a potential Covid-19 vaccine and comments from European Central Bank (ECB) president Christine Lagarde offset worries of economic damage from surging infections.